xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 In Katalon Recorder, there are two steps to apply DDT to a test case:

 1. Add data files to your workspace.
-2. Configure data-driven commands and variables in the test case.
+2. Configure data-driven commands and variables in the test case to use data from the data files.

 ### Add data files to the workspace